magento/devdocs/src/cloud/cdn/fastly-vcl-blocking.md

 ## Create the custom VCL for the block list {#vcl}

 {:.bs-callout-info}
 This example shows advanced users how to create a VCL code snippet to configure custom blocking rules that can be uploaded to the Fastly service.
-You can configure blocklist or allowlist by country from the {{ site.data.var.ee }} Admin UI using the [Blocking](https://github.com/fastly/fastly-magento2/blob/master/Documentation/Guides/BLOCKING.md) feature available in the Fastly CDN for Magento 2 module.
+You can configure a block list or allow list based on country from the {{ site.data.var.ee }} Admin UI using the [Blocking](https://github.com/fastly/fastly-magento2/blob/master/Documentation/Guides/BLOCKING.md) feature available in the Fastly CDN for Magento 2 module.

 After you define the Edge ACL, you can use it to create the VCL snippet to block access to the IP addresses specified in the ACL.
 You can use the same VCL snippet in both Staging and Production environments, but you must upload the snippet to each environment separately.